FAR PROJECT CO-WEAVERS

 Rosemary Radford Ruether, Ph.D.: Professor of Feminist Theology at Claremont Graduate University and Claremont School of Theology.
 She is also the Carpenter Emerita Professor of Feminist Theology at Pacific School of Religion and the GTU, as well as the Georgia Harkness Emerita Professor of Applied Theology at Garrett Evangelical Theological Seminary.
 Rosemary has enjoyed a long and distinguished career as a scholar, teacher, and activist in the Roman Catholic Church, and is well known as a groundbreaking figure in Christian feminist theology.
 Ruether is the author of multiple articles and books including Sexism and God-Talk, Gaia and God, Women Healing Earth and The Wrath of Jonah: The Crisis of Religious Nationalism in the Israeli-Palestinian Conflict.
 Her most recent books include Catholic Does Not Equal the Vatican: A Vision for Progressive Catholicism(2008), Many Forms of Madness: A Family’s Struggle with Mental Illness(2010), and Women and Redemption: A Theological History, 2nd ed.
 (2011).

-Michele Stopera Freyhauf: Doctoral Student in the Department of Theology and Religious Studies at Durham University as well as an Adjunct Professor in Religious Studies at Ursuline College.
+Michele Stopera Freyhauf: Doctoral (Ph.D.)
+Candidate in the Department of Theology and Religious Studies and a Member of the Centre for Catholic Studies at Durham University as well as an Instructor at John Carroll University’s Department of Theology and Religious Studies.
 Michele has an M. A. in Theology and Religious Studies from John Carroll University, and did post-graduate work at the University of Akron in the area of History of Religion, Women, and Sexuality.
-She is also the student representative on the Board for Eastern Great Lakes Biblical Society (EGLBS).
-Michele’s research interests involve feminism, gender, and sexuality influenced by religion with special emphasis on the Biblical text and religious syncretism in the Ancient Near East.
-She is a feminist scholar, activist, and author of several articles including “Hagia Sophia: Political and Religious Symbolism in Stones and Spolia.”
-Michele can be followed on Twitter @msfreyhauf and @reclaimherstory.
-Her website can be accessed here and is visible on other social media sites like LinkedIn and Google+.
+She is also a Member-at-Large on the Student Advisory Board for the Society of Biblical Literature and the student representative on the Board for Eastern Great Lakes Biblical Society (EGLBS).
+Michele’s research interests involve Cultural Syncretism, especially under conquest; Hebrew Scriptures and Apocrypha; Cultural Memory and Identity; Anthropology of Religion; Biblical Archaeology; Religion, Terrorism, and Cultural Property; Historical Theology and Social Scientific Criticism; Gendered Violence and Role of Women in Religion; Forced Migration, Exile, and Human Trafficking.
+Michele is a feminist scholar, activist, and author of several articles and published essays including “Hagia Sophia: Political and Religious Symbolism in Stones and Spolia” and lectured during the Commission for the Status of Women at the United Nations (2013 and 2014).
+Michele can be followed on Twitter @msfreyhauf and @biblicalfem.
+Her website can be accessed here and is visible on other social media sites like LinkedIn and Google+

 Karen Torjesen, Ph.D.: Margo L. Goldsmith Professor of Women’s Studies in Religion at Claremont Graduate University where she has helped establish graduate programs in Women’s Studies in Religion and Applied Women’s Studies.
 For ten years she served as Dean of the School of Religion, partnering with religious communities to create programs in comparative religion.
 She has published extensively on women, gender and sexuality within Christianity.
 Her research interests include constructions of gender and sexuality in early Christianity, authority and institutionalization in the early churches, hermeneutics and rhetoric in late antiquity, and comparative study of Greek and Latin patristic traditions.
 During her tenure as assistant professor of patristic theology at the University of Goettingen (Germany), her book Hermeneutical Procedure and Theological Structure in Origen’s Exegesis was published by de Gruyter.
 Her most recent book is When Women Were Priests: Women’s Leadership in the Early Church and the Scandal of their Subordination in the Rise of Christianity.